hangxiaotian/Image-dehazing/README.md

 # Image-dehazing
-The repository mainly contains dehazing or defogging papers with publicly available code.
+The repository mainly contains works with publicly available code in the field of image defogging or dehazing.
 ## Papers

 ### 2023